Prospective Students and Researchers

 GCCC is a research consortium with 6-8 full-time research staff at the Bureau of Economic Geology at the University of Texas at Austin.
 The Bureau and GCCC are embedded within the Jackson School of Geosciences, ranked the number one geology graduate program in the country in 2018 by the U.S. News & World Report.
 Despite our size and reputation, students and researchers still get the personal attention needed to succeed in the classroom and workplace.

 Our students and researchers thrive on the interdisciplinary and productive working atmosphere for academic research afforded by the GCCC connections.
 And we have high job placement.
-Our students and postdocs have gone on to work at Anadarko, Occidental, ExxonMobil, Chevron, D.O.E., among many other top institutions.
-The Carbon Center consistently receives multimillion dollar Department of Energy federal grants, academic funding, in addition to industrial sponsorship that offers a more stable funding cycle.
+Our students and postdocs have gone on to work at Anadarko, Occidental, ExxonMobil, Chevron, the Department of Energy (DOE), among many other top institutions.
+The Carbon Center consistently receives multimillion-dollar DOE federal grants, academic funding, in addition to industrial sponsorship that offers a more stable funding cycle.

 At the GCCC our guiding principle is to apply new knowledge to carbon capture and storage.
 We have structural geologists, geophysicists, hydrogeologists, petroleum geologists, petroleum engineers, mechanical engineers, chemical engineers, geochemists, and other cross-disciplinary specialists.